 Similarly, individuals can interact with the smart contract to submit their transactions.

 Interacting with smart contracts through a Bridge

 Humanode's compatibility with the Ethereum Virtual Machine (EVM) expands the potential applications of on-chain biomapping.
 DApps built on any EVM-compatible chain can leverage private on-chain biomapping for verifying the uniqueness and liveness of a user.
-And to do that they will either have to get an Humanode EVM address with some tokens for fees or if they don’t want to get the Humanode EVM address, they can simply utilize a bridge.
-Using a bridge with cross-chain messaging devs can make any smart contract on another chain interact with a biomapping contract on our chain.
+And to do that they will either have to get a Humanode EVM address with some tokens for fees or if they don’t want to get the Humanode EVM address, they can simply utilize a bridge.
+Using a bridge with cross-chain messaging devs can make any smart contract on another chain interact with the biomapper contract on our chain.
 However, there will be a certain bridge transfer fee that both the individuals and Dapps operating on other chains have to pay.

 Offchain API integration

-Apart from using the bridge, DApps developed on EVM-compatible chains as well as Web2 apps can also benefit from Humanode's private biomapping through API integration.
+Apart from using the bridge, DApps developed on EVM-compatible chains as well as Web2 apps can also benefit from Humanode's Biomapper through API integration.
 This method is off-chain and involves the use of tools like Subquery or Graph, which are third-party services that provide access to this data fairly easily but also in a decentralized manner.